splunk-soar-connectors/microsoft365defender/manual_readme_content.md

     'Client Secret' field.

 -   Provide the tenant ID of the app created during the previous step of Azure app creation in the 'Tenant ID' field.
-For getting the value of tenant ID, navigate to the 'Azure Active Directory' on the Microsoft Azure portal; click on the 'App registrations' menu from the left-side panel;
+For getting the value of tenant ID, navigate to the  Microsoft Entra ID; The value displayed in the 'Tenant ID'.
-    click on the earlier created app.
-The value displayed in the 'Directory (tenant) ID' is the required tenant ID.

 -   Save the asset with the above values.